-Dr. Steinle completed her undergraduate training in nutrition prior to completing her medical degree.
-She completed an internal medicine residency and endocrinology fellowship at the University of Maryland in Baltimore.
+Dr. Steinle is Assistant Professor of Medicine, University of Maryland and Interim Chief, Diabetes and Endocrine Section, Baltimore Veterans Administration Medical Center.
+Dr. Steinle completed undergraduate training in nutrition and was credentialed as a Registered Dietician/Nutritionist prior to completing her medical degree.
+She completed an internal medicine residency and endocrinology fellowship at the University of Maryland Baltimore.

 Lab Techniques and Equipment: